 Complex – Complex colors include third level colors on the color wheel.
 Complex colors also includes all sorts of subtleties and variations which goes beyond the common tertiary or third level colors.

 Intermediate – Intermediate colors are created when a primary color is mixed with the nearest secondary color.
-So and example is, blue primary and green secondary equals (blue green).
+So an example would be, blue primary and green secondary equals (blue green).
 Intermediate colors are also known as tertiary colors.

 Monochromatic – Monochromatic colors is a palette or scheme that derives from one main color or hue.
 So a monochromatic color scheme based on green would include various tints and shades of green.

 Color Harmony – Harmonious colors are color combinations that simply work well with each other.
 They can be created from analogues or complementary colors.